mobxjs/mobx/docs/best/decorators.md

 # Decorators in MobX

 MobX before version 6 encouraged the use of ES.next decorators to mark things as `observable`, `computed` and `action`.
 Decorators are not currently a ES standard however, and the process of standardization is taking a long time.
+It also looks like the standard will be different from the way decorators were implemented previously.
 In the interest of compatibility we have chosen to move away from them in MobX 6, and recommend the use of [`makeObservable` / `makeAutoObservable`](../refguide/make-observable) instead.

 But many existing code bases use decorators, and a lot of the documentation and tutorial material online uses them as well.
 The rule is that anything you can use as an annotation to `makeObservable`, such as `observable`, `action` and `computed`, you can also use as a decorator.
 So let's examine what that looks like:

 ```javascript
 import { makeObservable, observable, computed, action } from "mobx"